roc-ket-cod-er/CustomDevBoard/journal.md

 ![image](https://github.com/user-attachments/assets/893f9573-6654-4332-baa0-4292d7b4c1c4)

 You can see that it looks so much better, it has more components crammed in, and is just all-round cool.
 Also, I am now using the official circuitry, so it is more likely to work.

+HOURS: 3 (TOTAL:86.5)

+## Day 33 (JU7): Double Check

+Today I took the time to double check as much of it as I could, with the help of chatgpt.

+I am a bit worried about the USB lines, however I have heard that they are very forgiving, so I should probably be okay.

+Well not much to write as all I did was double checking...

+HOURS: 1.5 (TOTAL: 88)